gruntwork-io/terragrunt/docs/_docs/04_reference/config-blocks-and-attributes.md

         └── terragrunt.hcl

 In some cases, the root level `terragrunt.hcl` file is solely used to DRY up your Terraform configuration by being included in the other `terragrunt.hcl` files.
-In this case, you do not want the `xxx-all` commands to process the root level `terragrunt.hcl` since it does not define any infrastructure by itself.
-To make the `xxx-all` commands skip the root level `terragrunt.hcl` file, you can set `skip = true`:
+In this case, you do not want the `run-all` commands to process the root level `terragrunt.hcl` since it does not define any infrastructure by itself.
+To make the `run-all` commands skip the root level `terragrunt.hcl` file, you can set `skip = true`:

 ``` hcl